-Have you considered a cell phone ban in your classroom or school?
-You're not alone if you have.
-This year, a number of schools moved toward banning electronic devices on campus, while a University of Nebraska survey found that 7 out of 10 college students reported their professors had some kind of cell phone policy implemented in their classroom.
+If you've considered a cell phone ban in your classroom or school, you're not alone.
+In 2017, a number of schools around the world moved toward banning electronic devices on campus, and a University of Nebraska survey found that 7 out of 10 college students reported their professors had some kind of cell phone policy implemented in their classroom.

-But should students have access to their devices in school or is a cell phone ban the more appropriate way to go?
-Speaking with educators across North America, we learned the value of both sides of this highly debated argument and explored the pros and cons of having cell phones in school.
+But the question remains: should students have access to their devices in school or is a cell phone ban the best way to go?
+Speaking with educators across North America, we at Flipd learned the value of both sides of this highly debated argument and explored the pros and cons of having cell phones in school.

 1. An outright ban is respectful to students who want to pay attention